iodigital-com/io-technology/data/blog/the-future-of-page-transitions-with-shared-element-transitions.md

 ### Multi-page applications

 The current iteration of the Shared Element Transition API only supports Single-page applications (SPAs).
 Support for Multi-page applications (MPAs) is on the roadmap to be added in the future.
-The use of the API for SPAs or MPAs should work in a similar way.
+The use of the API for SPAs or MPAs should work similarly.

 ## Start experimenting!

-I'am really exited about this API myself, it allows us to create page transitions that can add context to the user in a non complicated way without the use of any 3rd party libraries.
-The Shared Element Transition API is still in an early phase and it will take some time until its ready for shipping and implemented by other browsers, but we can already experiment a lot with it.
+I'm really excited about this API myself, it allows us to create page transitions that can add context to the user in a non-complicated way without the use of any 3rd party libraries.
+The Shared Element Transition API is still in an early phase and it will take some time until it's ready for shipping and implemented by other browsers, but we can already experiment a lot with it.

 I would like to encourage you to do the same and share your opinions in the [Github repository](https://github.com/WICG/shared-element-transitions).
-Cant wait to see what others are able to create with this new API.
+Can't wait to see what others can create with this new API.

 Bright times ahead for page transitions!